setu-standards/documentation/app/docs/planning/README.md

 1. The planning is done entirely in the system of the staffing supplier.
 2. The planning is done entirely in the system of the staffing customer.

-The following sections will cover both scenarios and their corresponding [API specifications](api).

 ## Public consultation
 A public consultation was performed from 15 May 2023 to 15 June 2023.